(a) A district may levy the amount necessary to make employer contributions for insurance for retired employees under this subdivision.

 (a) A district may levy an amount up to the amount the district is required by the collective bargaining agreement in effect on March 30, 1992, to pay for health insurance or unreimbursed medical expenses for licensed and nonlicensed employees who have terminated services in the employing district and withdrawn from active teaching service or other active service, as applicable, before July 1, 1992, and to pay for health insurance or unreimbursed medical expenses for licensed and nonlicensed employees who have terminated services in the employing district and withdrawn from active teaching service or other active service, as applicable before July 1, 1998, only if a sunset clause is in effect for the current collective bargaining agreement.
 The total amount of the levy each year may not exceed $600,000.

-(b) In addition to the levy authority granted under paragraph (a), a school district may levy for other postemployment benefits expenses actually paid during the previous fiscal year.
+(b) In addition to the levy authority granted under paragraph (a), a school district may levy for other postemployment benefits expenses.
 For purposes of this subdivision, "postemployment benefits" means benefits giving rise to a liability under Statement No. 45 of the Government Accounting Standards Board.
 A district seeking levy authority under this subdivision must:

 (1) create or have created an actuarial liability to pay postemployment benefits to employees or officers after their termination of service;